Skip to content

 Knob index and name

-Knob index and knob name — which physical control you are viewing (here 1 — Cutoff).
+Knob index (dim, fixed two-digit slot) and knob name — which physical control you are viewing (here 1 next to Cutoff).
 Set the name in edit mode or the text editor.

 2